entity-framework-relaciones-muchos-a-muchos

 To implement them, an intermediate table is required (called a bridge table or join table) that stores the valid combinations between both entities.

-We can let Entity Framework create this table automatically for us, or we can create the corresponding Entity ourselves and perform the associations manually.
+We can let Entity Framework create this table automatically for us, or create the corresponding Entity ourselves and handle the associations manually.

-• Use explicit table if you need to store information about the relationship itself (e.g., “when they enrolled” or “what grade they have”).
+• Use an explicit table if you need to save information about the relationship itself (e.g., “when they enrolled” or “what grade they have”).

 FeatureImplicit TableExplicit Table